lscalese/isc-rest-json-filter/README.md

 ## Isc-Rest-Json-Filter

+This is a tool for easily adding a feature allowing to return a partial JSON response to your REST services.
 The most often, REST services return a large number of fields.
 The bandwidth usage can be very excessive and the parsing process too heavy for a client application (web, mobile...).
-This is a tool for easily adding a feature allowing to return a partial JSON response to your REST services.
+Providing functionality to select fields can be very useful for clients app.

-Client application must simply add "flds" parameter following this structure :  ?flds=field1,field2,field3,...
+Client app must simply add "flds" parameter following this structure :  ?flds=field1,field2,field3,...
 Separate each field with a comma.
 You can filter a nested object using ?flds=field1,field2[nestedProperty1,nestedProperty2],field3,...
 Multiple nested level is supported ?flds=field1,field2[nestedProperty1[level2],nestedProperty2],field3,...